 I recently shared insights on when to use Recurring Donations in Salesforce’s Nonprofit Success Package (NPSP).
 Today, I will share how to make Recurring Donations and customize them for your organization.

-Sustaining donors plays a major part in successful nonprofits.
-Recurring Donations in Salesforce NPSP simplifies the tracking of them.
-The functionality tracks multiple donations from the same donor at set intervals.
-This tracking occurs either for a period of time or on an ongoing basis.
+Sustaining donors role a major part in successful nonprofits.
+Recurring Donations functionality simplifies tracking them.
+Recurring Donations tracks multiple donations from the same donor at set intervals.
+Tracking occurs either for a period of time or on an ongoing basis.

 Legacy Recurring Donations v.
 Enhanced Recurring Donations